morningtoast/caboose/README.md

 # Caboose for Ajax Include Pattern

-* Copyright 2013, Brian Vaughn, @morningtoast
+* 2013, Brian Vaughn, @morningtoast

 ## Case
 I found the Ajax-include Pattern from Filament Group quite handy but I needed a way to